-From this calculation it can be derived that PELAGIOS recorded an average volume of 0.116 m s-1 at a towing speed of 1 knot (= 0.5144 m s-1).
-A cross-sectional view field of approximately 0.23 m of PELAGIOS can be expected, compared to a theoretical field of view (FOV) of 0.45 m based upon the maximum image dimensions (0.80 m \ 0.56 m) at 1 m distance from the lens.
+of $0.45 \text{ m}^2$ based upon the maximum image dimensions $(0.80 \text{ m} \times 0.56 \text{ m})$ at 1 m distance from the lens.
 We can now calculate the individuals observed by PELAGIOS per time to individuals per volume.
-To do so we use the number of individuals in one transect and divide this number by the duration of the transect to obtain individuals/minute, and divide this by 60 to get the individuals/second.
-From the UVP-PELAGIOS comparison we derived a conversion factor of 6 to calculate the number of individuals per second to number of individuals per m.
-This value is then multiplied by the conversion factor 6, and again multiplied by 1000 to go from m to 1000 m.
+To do so we use the number of individuals in one transect and divide this number by the duration of the transect to obtain individuals per minute, and we divide this by 60 to get the individuals per second.
+From the UVP-PELAGIOS comparison we derived a conversion factor of 6 to calculate the number of individuals per second to the number of individuals per cubic meter.
+This value is then multiplied by the conversion factor 6 and again multiplied by 1000 to go from cubic meter to 1000 m.

-3.5 Abundance, size and diversity at an example station "Senghor NW"
+2.5 Abundance, size, and diversity at an example station, "Senghor NW"

-To provide an example of the type of data that can be obtained with the PELAGIOS, we report here on day and night video transects down to 950 m in the Eastern Tropical North Atlantic, on the northwestern slope of Senghor Seamount (17°14.2'N, 22°00.7'W; bottom depth of approximately 1000 m).
+To provide an example of the type of data that can be obtained with the PELAGIOS, we report here on day and night video transects down to 950 m in the eastern tropical North Atlantic, on the northwestern slope of Senghor 70 Seamount (17°14.2' N, 22°00.7' W; bottom depth of approximately 1000 m).
 The results from the video annotations show that faunal abundances depend on the depth of deployment, and time of the day.
-During two transects of 11 minutes at 400 m, 226 individuals (1066 Ind/1000m) were encountered during the day (the three dominant organism groups were fish, euphausiids and appendicularians) compared to 196 individuals (591 Ind/1000m) during the night (the four dominant organism groups are fish, chaetognaths, medusae and ctenophores).
-Overall abundance of chaetognaths, decapods and mysids, and somewhat for fishes was higher during the night.
-The peak of euphausiids' abundance at 400 m shifts to the surface at night (Figure 4).
-The higher abundance of decapods, mysids and chaetognaths at night may indicate lateral migration or daytime avoidance.
-The vertical migration that was observed for fishes and crustaceans was much less clear for the gelatinous zooplankton groups including medusae and appendicularians (Figure 4).
-Ctenophores and siphonophores were abundant in the surface at night (but we did not perform transects at 20 and 50 m during the day) and the thaliaceans migrated vertically and were most abundant in shallow waters at night.
-The total number of annotated organisms for the daytime transects (total transect time 187 minutes; max. depth 950 m) was 835 compared to 1865 organisms for the longer nighttime transects (total transect time 292 minutes; max depth 900).
-Remarkable is the enormous abundance of gelatinous zooplankton (128) annotated organisms (899 Ind/1000m) belonging to the three dominant groups of Ctenophora (53), Siphonophorae (21) and Thaliacea (44) in the topmost layer (20 m) at night.
-Below this layer, the depth profile shows a minimum in numbers of annotated individuals at 100, 200, and 300 m water depth with a smaller peak of 57 gelatinous organisms (299 Ind/1000m3) in 450 m.
-Compared to this, the depth distribution at day time shows a more regular, almost Gaussian shape with a maximum of 31 (254 Ind/1000m3) and 54 (254 Ind/1000m3) gelatinous organisms at 200 and 400 m water depth, respectively.
+During two transects of 11 min at 400 m, 226 individuals $(1066 \text{ ind. } 1000 \text{ m}^{-3})$ were encountered 75 during the day (the three dominant organism groups were fish, euphausiids, and appendicularians) compared to 196 individuals (591 ind. $1000 \text{ m}^{-3}$ ) during the night (the four dominant organism groups are fish, chaetognaths, medusae, and ctenophores).
+Overall abundance of chaetognaths, de- 80 capods, and mysids, and fishes was higher during the night.
+The peak of euphausiids' abundance at 400 m shifts to the surface at night (Fig. 4).
+The higher abundance of decapods, mysids, and chaetognaths at night may indicate lateral migration or daytime avoidance.
+The vertical migration that was 85 observed for fishes and crustaceans was much less clear for the gelatinous zooplankton groups including medusae and appendicularians (Fig. 4).
+Ctenophores and siphonophores were abundant in the surface at night (but we did not per-

+- form transects at 20 and 50 m during the day), and the thaliaceans migrated vertically and were most abundant in shallow waters at night.
+The total number of annotated organisms for the daytime transects (total transect time 187 min; max depth 950 m) was 835 compared to 1865 organisms for - the longer nighttime transects (total transect time 292 min; max depth 900).
+The enormous abundance of gelatinous zooplankton (128) annotated organisms (899 ind.
+1000 m-3) belonging to the three dominant groups of Ctenophora (53), Siphonophorae (21), and Thaliacea (44) in the topmost layer - (20 m) at night is remarkable.
+Below this layer, the depth profile shows a minimum in numbers of annotated individuals at 100, 200, and 300 m water depth with a smaller peak of 57 gelatinous organisms (299 ind. $1000 \text{ m}^{-3}$ ) in 450 m.
+Compared to this, the depth distribution during the daytime shows - ${\rm 20}$ a more regular, almost Gaussian shape with a maximum of 31 (254 ind. $1000\ m^{-3}$ ) and 54 (254 ind. $1000\ m^{-3}$ ) gelatinous organisms at 200 and 400 m water depth, respectively.